N0tA1dan/XD/README.md

         NOP

     [rsp+8] just means 8 bytes ahead, since this is x64, registers are 64 bits in lenght, aka 8 bytes, so this would get the value 100 and move it into rax

+November 19 2024:

+    RSP points to the top of the stack.

+    RBP points to the "base" of the stack frame

+    for example

+    global _start

+_start:
+    push rbp
+    mov rbp, rsp

+    push 10
+    push 20

+    mov rax, [rbp - 8]

+    pop rbp

+    NOP

+    here its 'rbp - 8' because rbp points to the base of the stack frame. 'rbp - 0' is just the return address i believe or the address of the previous rbp value.

+    intution: for each new function, make a new stack frame. this can be achieved by whenever we occur a fucntion decleration, we can do the following:

+    foo:
+        push rbp
+        mov rbp, rsp

+    This is how all functions are made in the gcc compiler even if they dont contain any variables or return anything.